xaenou/origami-media/README.md

 # Origami Media

-The purpose of this maubot plugin is to process and display media for matrix servers when a valid url is detected or when the appropriate command is invoked.
+The purpose of this maubot plugin is to process and display media for matrix servers when a valid URL is detected or when the appropriate command is invoked.

 ## Commands